-Transport here, needless to say, is legs, water bus (vaporetto), very pricey but evocative gondolas (that can get down the tiny back routes) or take a traghetto – a gondola ferry – from various places for a short trip across the Grand Canal; traditionally you stand during the crossing which makes it all the more interesting.
+Transport here is legs, water bus (vaporetto), very pricey but evocative gondolas (that can get down the tiny back routes) or take a traghetto – a gondola ferry – from various places for a short trip across the Grand Canal; traditionally you stand during the crossing which makes it all the more interesting.

-Vaporettos also run tourists from Marco Polo airport to St Mark's Square
+Vaporetti also run tourists from Marco Polo airport to St Mark’s Square for a few euros.

-Tourist passes can be bought at Marco Polo airport on arrival and cover ACTV bus 5 from the airport (not the non-stop bus) to the city centre as well as unlimited use of water buses; they are pricey but unfortunately necessary.
+Very useful tourist passes can be bought at Marco Polo airport on arrival for buses from the airport to the city centre and unlimited use of water buses.

-Carnival, do it once at least, it's cramped magic!
+February-April, Venice Carnival, do it once at least, it’s cramped but magic!